What is a CP40 IRS Notice?

 The CP40 notice is virtually indistinguishable from the CP140 notice.
-If your account is assigned to a private collector, you may receive either notice.
+You may receive either notice if your account is assigned to a private collector.
 Whichever one you get, stay calm – it’s not too late to take action.
 This guide to navigating the CP40 notice gives you the tools you need to understand and move toward clearing your tax debt.

 What is a CP40 Notice?